PlasmaFAIR/fortitude/README.dev.md

 the rule is intended to fix.
 Words such as 'forbid' should be omitted.
 For example, the name for the rule that warns of overly long lines is `LineTooLong`, and not something like `AvoidLineTooLong` or `KeepLinesShort`.

+## Making New Releases

+To make a new release, the following steps must be completed in order:

+- Make a new commit that updates the project version in `pyproject.toml` and `Cargo.toml`.
+  - Remember to run `cargo build` to update the `Cargo.lock` file too!
+- Open a new PR to merge this change.
+- After merging, make a new release on GitHub.
+  - This will automatically upload the new version to PyPI.
+- On your machine, pull the main branch, and run `cargo publish`.
+  - This will upload the Rust crate to `crates.io`.